dmbaturin/iproute2-cheatsheet/site/index.md

 ip address flush dev eth1
 ```

-By default this command removes both IPv4 and IPv6 addresses.
+By default, this command removes both IPv4 and IPv6 addresses.
 If you want to remove only IPv4 or IPv6 addresses, use `ip -4 address flush` or `ip -6 address flush`.

 <h3 id="promote-secondaries">Change the primary address</h3>